nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

   </tr>
 </table>

-Contains a link to the encounter resource.
+Contains a link to the consultation where the allergy was first recorded.

 ### extension[allergyEnd] ###